25 Small, Interesting Cultural Differences Between France and the USA

 Recent legislation in the European Union is mandating that all single-use plastic water bottles must have the bottle cap attached – it cannot completely detach.

-Public bathrooms can be difficult to find in bigger cities (they’re generally only available in museums and restaurants), so always take advantage of them when you can.
-You’ll almost never find bathrooms in stores or gas stations.
+In addition, public bathrooms can be difficult to find in bigger cities, so always take advantage of them when you can (like in museums or restaurants).
+You’ll almost never find bathrooms in stores or gas stations, for example.

-Interestingly, I’ve found public bathrooms much more easily in smaller towns and villages around France (e.g. a building in the middle of town where toilets are available) than in cities.
+Interestingly, I’ve found public bathrooms much more easily in smaller towns and villages around France than in mid-sized or big cities.
+There’s often a nice enough building in the middle of the village where toilets are available.

 3. Ice Cubes are Rare

-Additionally, if you’re a coffee drinker visiting in the hot summer months, be aware that iced coffee is pretty rare in France.
-Not completely unheard of, but pretty uncommon.
+Additionally, if you’re a coffee drinker visiting in the hot summer months, be aware that iced coffee is not nearly as common in France.
+Not completely unheard of, but not the norm.

 4. AC Is Not a Given